tools4j/tabular/src/test/resources/table_with_single_command/README.md

-# Running a command from a selected row from the search results
+# Running a command from a selected row

 This example shows how to setup Tabular to provide searching across a table of data, and then run a command from a selected row.